flintdev/flint/README.md

 The workflows in backend are always triggered by the update events of data models.
 * **Source code generation.** After the application is constructed, Flint will automatically generate the structured source code.
 Users can use the source code for secondary development, or integrated with existing repo.
+* **Microservices architecture.** Backend follows the best practice of cloud native applications to build and deployment all the services in microservice architecture.
 * **Plugin Framework.** The UI components are installed as plugins of Flint.
 Users can choose the component libraries and install them on demand.
 Third-party developers can also develop and publish their components as plugins in Flint.
 * **Cloud native deployment solution.** Based on the Kubernetes ecosystem in open-source community, Flint provides complete solution to test and deployment applications to public or private cloud.